What's A Sex Therapist?

 Intimacy issues might make it difficult for individuals to feel close to one another.
 Intimacy can be sexual, emotional, or physical.
 At times, people may struggle to have healthy sexual lives because they feel their emotional intimacy or love is lacking.
 Without love, sexual intimacy may not be possible for some partners.
 A sex therapist can help these individuals or couples increase love and emotional connection in their lives.

 For some individuals, intimacy may be scary and cause feelings of anxiety.
 They might feel so nervous about sex that they avoid sexual encounters or have panic attacks or pain during intercourse.
-Sex therapists can help them understand the root of their sexual fears and feel safer setting boundaries and saying "no" when they don't want to have sex.
+A sex therapist can help them understand the root of their sexual fears and feel safer setting boundaries and saying "no" when they don't want to have sex.
 Consent can be crucial to a healthy encounter, and many people may struggle with having sex when they do not want to.

 Many intimacy concerns may be related to body image.
 For some, that might be gender dysphoria.
 For others, it could be low self-esteem or insecurity about a part of their body.
 People are not always comfortable with being naked in front of others.
 Couples may face conflict if one partner wants to see more of their partner's body, but the individual isn't comfortable.
 In these cases, the therapist can help the couple understand consent, discuss body image, and partake in safe exercises and activities for both people.
 Body image issues may be overcome with time, but the pressure to be naked before one is ready may cause a worsening feeling of shame or guilt.
 In these cases, a therapist can help the individual work up to what they're comfortable with.